BRENDAN-LU/RankLogit/ranklogit/README.txt

 You can also add further optimization flags.
 For example, when we compile ranklogit on Windows, we can successfully build an extension with MSVC, and /arch:AVX2, /fp:fast and /Qpar flags enabled.
-On our testing, these do not seem to affect the correctness of the model (arising from floating point errors or whatnot).
+On our testing, these do not seem to affect the correctness of the model (i.e., notable floating point errors).

 But, the default compilation settings for Python are already very performant, so the effect of such additional optimization flags are likely to negligible.

 --------------------------------------------------------------------------------

-Or, perhaps more simply, one can install Cython; i.e.
+More simply, one can install Cython; i.e.
     'pip install Cython'

 You still need the appropriate compiler installed on your system, but no longer